dark-tree/vlt3d/README.md

 		// Field with library prefix 'glfw',
 		// never use 'const' before fields; you can use
-		// the macro hint 'READONLY' in its place
-		READONLY int glfw_window;
+		// the macro hint 'READONLY' in its place or c++ keyword 'mutable' READONLY int glfw_window;

 	public: